craigsbaldwin/craigbaldwin.com/site/content/work/canvas.md

 ---
 block_type: "clients"
-title: "Canvas"
 handle: "canvas"
-weight: 1
+header_colour: "241, 68, 54"
 srcset: true
-header_colour: "241, 68, 54"
+title: "Canvas"
+weight: 20239
+year: "Ongoing"
 ---
-Lead developer and architect of the unique company framework called Canvas.
+Lead developer and architect of the custom company framework called Canvas.
 Canvas is a Vue-based development environment used as We Make Websites' primary approach for Liquid-based development, it has now been used on over 20 projects.

 Canvas is supported by a custom Webpack-based compiler called Basis and a suite of dependencies called Brush, each designed to extend the functionality of Canvas and Basis.